WHAT YOU NEED TO KNOW

 A lotting fee of $2.00 [per lot] will be applied to all sold lots.
 Items that are not sold will not incur a fee.

-Clients are advised of all sales results within 48-hours of the auction.
+Clients are advised of all sales results within seven working days of the auction.

 Lugosi Auctioneers & Valuers will remit the auction proceeds — less any applicable charges to you [the vendor] within 14-days from the auction date.
 As an active member of the Auctioneers & Valuers Association of Australia, all funds are held in a Trust Account and may be subject to an annual audit.